FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/rpbft.md

 (3) The child node sealerA starts processing the Prepare package:

-  - Get the hit transaction from the transaction pool and populate the block in the Prepare package
+  - Get hit transactions from the transaction pool and populate the blocks in the Prepare package
-  - Request missing transactions from parent leader
+  - Request the missing transaction from the parent node Leader

 (4) After receiving the leader's return packet, sealerA fills the transactions in the return packet into the Prepare packet and randomly selects 33% of the nodes to broadcast the status of the Prepare packet, mainly including{blockNumber, blockHash, view, idx}After other nodes receive the status package, update the latest status package of sealerA to the cache

 **The main processing flow of the child node sealerB of sealerA is as follows**

-(1) After receiving the Prepare packet forwarded by SealerA, sealerB also forwards the Prepare packet to the child nodes of sealerB.
+(1) After receiving the Prepare packet forwarded by SealerA, sealerB also forwards the Prepare packet to the child nodes of sealerB

-(2) sealerB starts processing the Prepare package by first obtaining the hit transactions from the transaction pool, populating the blocks in the Prepare package, and selecting nodes to obtain the missing transactions.
+(2) sealerB starts processing the Prepare package by first obtaining the hit transactions from the transaction pool, populating the blocks in the Prepare package, and selecting nodes to obtain the missing transactions
   - If sealerB caches prepareStatus.blockHash from node sealerA equal to Prepare.blockHash, it directly requests the missing transaction from the parent node sealerA
-  - If the sealerB cached sealerA status package hash is not equal to Prepare.blockHash, but there is a prepareStatus.blockHash from another node C equal to prepare.blockHash, request the missing transaction from C
+  - If the sealerB cached sealerA status package hash is not equal to Prepare.blockHash, but there is prepareStatus.blockHash from another node C equal to prepare.blockHash, request the missing transaction from C
   - If the hash of prepareStatus of any node cached by sealerB is not only equal to prepare.blockHash, wait up to [100ms(Can be matched)](../../manual/configuration.html#rpbft)After that, request the missing transaction from the Leader

 (3) After receiving the transaction replied by the requested node, sealerB populates the block in the Prepare package and randomly selects [33%(Can be matched)](../../manual/configuration.html#rpbft)Node Broadcast Prepare Package Status